-- 48. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - 49.
+- 47. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - 48.
 The systems we review and the nature of the work we perform will be based on the initial risk assessment.
-We will examine and test compliance with best practice and SPT's own policies and procedures. - 50.
-We will take cognisance of any relevant internal audit reviews of systems and controls.
+We will examine and test compliance with best practice and SPT's own policies and procedures. - We will take cognisance of any relevant internal audit reviews of systems and controls.

-- 51. Since the start of the pandemic, the risk of fraud and error has increased as the control environment and internal controls change.
-Potential areas of risk include: - Public sector staff working under extreme pressure leading to some internal controls suspended or relaxed; - Procurement fraud; normal controls being relaxed to allow bodies to buy goods or services which are required urgently, possibly from new suppliers; - Weakened governance arrangements as internal audit teams are redeployed to operational areas; and - Staff working remotely may pose potential security risks e.g. when using personal devices and/or using removable devices to download data. - 52.
-We will update the risk assessment following our evaluation of systems and controls, considering the impact pandemic has had on SPT's accounting systems and controls.
-This will ensure that we continue to focus attention on the areas of highest risk. - 53.
+- 50. Since the start of the pandemic, the risk of fraud and error has increased as the control environment and internal controls change.
+Potential areas of risk include: - Public sector staff working under extreme pressure leading to some internal controls being suspended or relaxed: - Procurement fraud; normal controls being relaxed to allow bodies to buy goods or services which are required urgently, possibly from new suppliers; - Weakened governance arrangements; and - Staff working remotely may pose potential security risks e.g. when using personal devices and/or using removable devices to download data. - 51.
+We will update the risk assessment following our evaluation of systems and controls, considering the impact the pandemic has had on SPT's accounting systems and controls.
+This will ensure that we continue to focus attention on the areas of highest risk. - 52.
 This work is not for the purpose of expressing an opinion on the effectiveness of internal controls.
-We will report to you, significant deficiencies in internal controls that we identify during the audit.
-These matters will be limited to those which we conclude are of sufficient importance to merit being reported to you.
+We will report significant deficiencies in internal controls that we identify during the audit.
+These matters will be limited to those which we conclude are of sufficient importance to merit being reported.
 The scope of our work is not designed to be an extensive review of all internal controls.